z2amiller/sensorboard/PowerSaving.md

 Set a timer for the maximum amount of time your polling loop should run.
 This will prevent your device from sitting there for hours at a time with the WiFi radio on trying to associte if your AP is down, for example.
+The ESP8266 has a built-in Ticker that takes a timeout and a callback.

 Example:
 ```C++